-Getting ready for the holidays but nervous about blowing your diet?
-Whatever your goals may be, keeping your weight down or avoiding aggravating inflammation, we have some good news: you certainly can enjoy the bounty of the season in a healthy way.
-Here are five tips for striking the right balance.
+Getting ready for the holidays but dread blowing your diet?
+Whether you want to keep your weight down or avoid aggravating inflammation, here’s good news: you certainly can enjoy the bounty of the season in a healthy way.
+Here are four tips for striking the right balance.

 1. Limit portions

-Good nutrition is always about two things: what we eat and how much.
+First of all, good nutrition is always about two things: what we eat and how much.
 Let’s start with Thanksgiving.
-There’s overwhelming evidence that a Mediterranean-style diet is the healthiest, which means eating mostly vegetables and fruits and whole grains; but there’s nothing wrong with eating some turkey, or mashed potatoes or even pecan pie.
+There’s overwhelming evidence that a Mediterranean-style diet is the healthiest, which means eating mostly vegetables and fruits and whole grains; but there’s nothing wrong with eating some turkey, or mashed potatoes, or even pecan pie.

 2. Choose wisely

 The key is to not make traditional holiday foods the base of the eating pyramid.
 In other words, the majority of your food choices and calories should come from green salads and low-fat vegetable dishes, with small servings of meat, refined carbohydrates, and sweet desserts.
 Think of meats and starches as the side dishes or garnish to a plant-based meal.